APFS Is Not Optional

 Must be a slow news day...
 (Score:2)

-apple hardware only? or any SSD / pci-e flash card (Score:3)
+apple hardware only? or any SSD / pci-e flash card (Score:4, Interesting)

 apple hardware only? or any SSD / pci-e flash card